The Products run smoothly in this order:

 Thankfully, nowadays, I’ve cut back on the byproducts.

-Thoughts are obviously required to get me from A to B, but they clearly have downsides.
+Thoughts are obviously required to get me from A to B, but they clearly have their downsides.
 Because when I’m always processing, this impacts my real-time experience or the present moment, thereby reducing my quality of life.
-Specifically, when I’m overwhelmed in the makings of Yesterday and Tomorrow, my perception of time fluctuates, and I feel its peaks in both ways, longer in fear AND shorter in delight (when I’m greatly up and down on the emotional rollercoaster).
+Specifically, when I’m overwhelmed in the makings of Yesterday and Tomorrow, my perception of time fluctuates, and I feel its peaks in both ways, longer in fear and shorter in delight (when I’m greatly up and down on the emotional rollercoaster).

 So again, when the background of my internal reality is flooded with this life-residue of excess Time (Yesterday and Tomorrow projections), it overflows onto the foreground of my consciousness, and I live everywhere EXCEPT in the now.
 I’m no longer ready to meet new experiences, or I always meet the new sluggishly, by carrying too much of the old.